 A lack of strategic planning potentially affecting sustainability has also become problematic in Korea, especially since 2013, when universal free childcare was extended to all children aged up to five, regardless of parents' employment status and income level.
-While this policy initiative should be considered a critical juncture in reforming childcare policy in Korea, the policy objectives have been rather inconsistent and uncertain, especially in terms of how to implement universal childcare and to what extent central or local government should be responsible for the budgetary allocation of childcare costs (Bae & Park, 2012; Joo, 2013).
+While this policy initiative should be considered a critical juncture in reforming childcare policy in Korea, the policy objectives have been rather inconsistent and uncertain, especially in terms of how to implement universal childcare and to what extent central or local government should be responsible for the budgetary allocation of childcare costs (Bae and Park, 2012; Joo, 2013).

-In Korea, the total number of childcare centres has fallen by 27% since 2012, with the majority of childcare centres continuing to be run by private for-profit childcare providers (MHW 2022).
-As of 2022, despite the portion of publicly funded and provided childcare centres having increased from 5% to 19%.
-Of all children attending childcare more than 60% were attending private centre-based and home-based centres (MHW 2022), and even more in rural areas.
+In Korea, the total number of childcare centres has fallen by 27 per cent since 2012, with the majority of childcare centres continuing to be run by private for-profit childcare providers (MHW, 2022).
+As of 2022, despite the portion of publicly funded and provided childcare centres having increased from 5 per cent to 19 per cent.
+Of all children attending childcare, more than 60 per cent were attending private centre-based and home-based centres (MHW, 2022), and even more in rural areas.
 As mentioned earlier in relation to quality, lesser quality in private childcare centres may influence sustainability.

 Furthermore, the lack of access to extended childcare, especially among private childcare users, impacts childcare service sustainability.
-For example, most working parents still have to spend more on additional private childcare services, such as babysitters or hakwon5 (MHW & KICCE (2021), due to the mismatch between childcare centre opening hours and parental, in reality maternal, working hours (Lee and Kwon, 2017).
+For example, most working parents still have to spend more on additional private childcare services, such as babysitters or hakwon MHW and KICCE (2021a), due to the mismatch between childcare centre opening hours and parental, in reality maternal, working hours (Lee and Kwon, 2017).